 Before Submitting Your Sign Permit Application

-4. Make sure all signs include specific and precise dimensions (e.g., height, width and depth).
+- Make sure all signs include specific dimensions (e.g., height, width and depth).

-5. Include the height and width of the signs in relation to the wall.
+- Include the height and width of the signs about the wall.
 These are called “Elevations.”

-10. Explain the sign footing details (if relevant).
+- Explain the sign footing details (if relevant).
 A footing is a hole filled with concrete and reinforced by steel.
 If they ask to see the engineering calculations, you may need to pull in your architect or engineer to provide the information.
-You do not have to pretend you know what they mean, but provide accurate information.
+You do not have to pretend you know what they mean but provide accurate information.

 When Submitting Your Sign Permit Application

-2. Set your timelines appropriately.
+- Set your timelines appropriately.
 You may need to account for multiple department reviews and approvals.
-And, like everyone else, jurisdictions are short staffed and often backlogged.
+And, like everyone else, jurisdictions are short-staffed and often backlogged.

 If you need any sign-permitting help, let us know.
-Our team of professionals have helped thousands of businesses secure sign permits across the country.
+Our team of professionals has helped thousands of businesses secure sign permits across the country.